coolinmc6/CS-concepts/CS50-Intro-to-CS/CS50-Notes.md

 - Resolving collisions: *linear probing*
 - In this method, if we have a collision, we try to place the data in the next consecutive element in the array (wrapping around to the beginning if necessary) until we find a vacancy
 - that way, if we don't find what we're looking for in the first location, at least hopefully the element is somewhere nearby
 - Linear probing is subject to a problem called **clustering**.
-One there's a miss, two adjacent cells will contain data making it more likely in the future that the cluster will grow
+Once there's a miss, two adjacent cells will contain data making it more likely in the future that the cluster will grow
 - Even if we switch to another probing technique, we're still imited.
 We can only store as much as we have locations in our array
 - Resolving collisions: **Chaining**
 - What if instead of each element of the array holding just one of piece of data, it held multiple pieces of data